nervosnetwork/ckb/docs/quick-start.md

 See how to [configure CKB](configure.md) if you like to tweak the options.

+Windows users can double click `ckb-init-mainnet.bat` to initialize a mainnet node directory.

 ## Start Node

 Start the node from the directory